jamesstoneco/find-commits/README.md

 Git commit search utility that recursively scans directories to find commits by author or date range.
 Helps track work across multiple repositories.

-## Philosophy: written by human James Stone
+## Motivation: written by a bonefied human aka James Stone

 I wrote this as a way to experiment with creating a CLI tool that has both good UX and solves a real problem that I have.
 Which is that I work across many different projects and sometimes I want to know what I was up to on a specific date, yesterday, or date range.
 Typically this it to quality of quantify my timesheet notes but also has a range of other uses.